g1a/bot-rpg/README.md

 Environment="TOKEN=YOUR_TOKEN_HERE"
 ```

-Then you should be able to use systemctl as usual to manage your bot as a service.
+Then you should be able to use systemctl as usual to manage your bot as a service (i.e. `systemctl bot-rpg start`).

 ## Similar Projects